jlvargasme/jlvargasme.github.io/4-fun_facts.md

   <img style="padding: 0px 20px 0px 0px;" src="./pictures/zimt.jpg" alt="drawing" width="40%" align="left" />
   <div>
   <p align="justify">
 Max Kade Residential Community at the University of Michigan.
 As part of the community I took German 310 and 312, where I learned about the culture of Berlin.
-I gave presentations about the "narrative past", "Start-ups in Berlin" and "Fun Fact about Angela Merkel".
-One of the remarkable activities, was hosting a Zimtsterne (cinnamon stars) cooking event just before Winter break.
+I gave presentations about the "Narrative Past", "Start-ups in Berlin" and "Fun Facts about Angela Merkel".
+One of the most remarkable activities, was hosting a Zimtsterne (cinnamon stars) cooking event just before Winter break.
   </p>
   </div>
 </div>